Vectorredz/cs32-mp1/README.md

         - PUSH_* (Random Data) for RANDOM_INTEGER(2000, 5000) times
         - POP_* until empty
         - Along with all other OPERATIONS throughout (to test for UB)

-    >> EFFICIENCY TEST (if (LARGE_INPUTS == true)):
-        > (No checking for correctness, "RESULT" is "X")
-        - PUSH_* (Random Data) for RANDOM_INTEGER(60000, 200000) times
-        - POP_* until empty
-        - Along with all other OPERATIONS throughout
 ```
 Attempts to shatter the Reflection, one last time, with testing all operations alongside a continuous insertion/deletion operation, for a large amount of times, to test for edge cases and UB.
 If a list was not caught broken before, it will be now.\
+It throws everything it can towards the list.
 Even the most precise implemented lists with a couple of uncaught possible errors may have a difficult time passing this layer without catching any wrong edge cases.\
 This is also where the **LARGE_INPUTS** setting is utilized for efficiency checking (**TLE**), and where the test output is particularly useful for graphing benchmark execution times.

 <br>